 The Making of an Abstract Quilt

-In this article you will learn about the steps I follow for making an abstract art quilt.
+In this article you will learn about the steps to create an abstract art quilt.

 Introduction

 The genre of art quilting is a newer art form.
-I share my process with you as a way of explaining how I create an abstract piece of art.
+I share my process with you by explaining how I create an abstract piece of art.
 There are many other ways that artists make art quilts.
-Fusing fabrics,painting on fabrics,dyeing fabrics to use are just a few techniques.
+Fusing fabrics, painting on fabrics, dyeing fabrics to use are just a few techniques.
 The website of international art quilters organization, SAQA(Studio Art Quilt Associates) is full of resources for those who are interested in learning more.
 Saqa.com Many times I look at quilts and ask myself how did they do that?
 I consider myself an advanced quilter.
 However, variations abound.
 The sky is the limit.

 Topics Covered: